 It sounds simple.
 All you have to do is answer one question to show that you have a clear understanding of your sales strategy.
-The question, however, has seven parts that need to be carefully considered.
+The question, however, has seven parts that all need to be carefully considered.
 Each part can have significant implications and impacts on your ability to close sales.
 Further complicating the issue is the fact that the question needs to be answered multiple times, at least once for each audience.
-On the surface the question seems simple and straightforward, but like the layers of an onion, once peeled back more thought is required.
+On the surface, the question seems simple and straightforward, but like the layers of an onion, once peeled back more thought is required.
 Like a peeled onion, some of those layers may make you cry if you don’t understand and address them properly.

 “Who is the Customer and what is their Single Most Compelling Reason to Buy Now from You?”

 The seven distinct parts of this question are highlighted below.

 “[Who] is the [Customer] and what is their [Single] [Most Compelling Reason] to [Buy] [Now] from [You]?”

 The next seven articles in this collection examine each of these seven parts in greater detail.
 Below are some quick, summary comments about each.